Southtown Center: Post rezoning in 2015

+The Southtown location of Hancock Fabrics was one of three Minnesota locations closing in 2016 as Hancock Fabrics faced bankruptcy.
 On April 18, 2018, it was announced that Herberger's would be closing as parent company The Bon-Ton Stores was going out of business.
 The store closed on August 29, 2018.
+Bed Bath & Beyond announced the Southtown location would close in 2023 amidst the closing of 150 other stores due to financial issues.